Cod-e-Codes/test-repo/README.md

 ## Beta Release

-`marchat` is currently in a pre-release phase with version `v0.1.0-beta.1`.
-This is the first public beta release, featuring prebuilt binaries for Linux, Windows, and macOS (amd64 only).
+`marchat` is currently in a pre-release phase with version `v0.1.0-beta.2`.
+This is the second public beta release, featuring prebuilt binaries for Linux, Windows, and macOS (amd64 only).
 The release includes both `marchat-server` and `marchat-client` executables, allowing you to test the application without building from source.
+This release includes clipboard support and bug fixes from `v0.1.0-beta.1`.

 > [!IMPORTANT]
 > This is a beta release intended for early testing and feedback.
 While stable for general use, some features may change or be refined before the first stable release.
 Please report any issues or suggestions on the [GitHub Issues page](https://github.com/Cod-e-Codes/marchat/issues).